|

 33 So they plied their father with wine that night, and the older one went in and slept with her father; he didn't know when she lay down or when she got up.
 34 The following day, the older said to the younger, "Here, I slept last night with my father.
 Let's make him drink wine again tonight, and you go in and sleep with him, and that way we'll enable our father to have descendants."
 35 They plied their father with wine that night also, and the younger one got up and slept with him, and he didn't know when she lay down or when she got up.
 36 Thus both the daughters of Lot became pregnant by their father.
 37 The older one gave birth to a son and called him Mo'av; he is the ancestor of Mo'av to this day.
 38 The younger also gave birth to a son, and she called him Ben-'Ammi; he is the ancestor of the people of 'Amon to this day.

-Note the last two verses in Genesis 19 that reveals Lot's daughters had sons, but ultimately their lineage died out, probably because of the incest.
-We do see them mentioned again in Deuteronomy, where YHWH assigns a portion of land to each of the sons of Lot:
+Note the last two verses in Genesis 19 that reveal that Lot's daughters had sons, and we see them mentioned again in Deuteronomy, where YHWH assigns a portion of land to each of the sons of Lot:

 Deuteronomy 2: 19 When you approach the descendants of 'Amon, don't bother them or fight with them, for I will not give you any of the territory of the people of 'Amon to possess, since I have given it to the descendants of Lot as their territory.'"